5G Internet - the latest in ultrafast broadband technology

 High speed and unlimited for urban homes and businesses

-Available soon in an ever-growing number of metropolitan locations
+Available now in an ever-growing number of metropolitan locations

 Want the very best in broadband?

 Then you need our ultrafast 5G!